 *Students who choose to complete a written or production thesis must apply to the departmental graduate studies committee for approval.
 Please see Options A and B below for thesis procedures and guidelines.

 Note on production courses: A maximum of nine credits in film or media production may be counted toward the degree, with the approval of the candidate’s graduate adviser.
-Graduate independent study in film production is only granted with permission of the instructor and program coordinator.
+Graduate independent study in film or media production is only granted with permission of the instructor and program coordinator.

 Note: Students who elect Option A or B below should maintain a 3.7 GPA or higher.
 Satisfactory completion of one of the following three options: